NadeemAfana/nadeemafana.github.io/_posts/archived/2023-10-27-how-secure-frontend-app.md

 The endpoints `/index` and `/` are public and require no authorization.
 `/data` on the other hand will have to authorize the user and return their private data.
  The logic in the `/data` route will extract the access token from the incoming HTTP request header and validate it by calling
- `jose.jwtVerify`, if the token is not valid or an error occurs, an error of `401 Unauthorizaed` is returned to the user.
+ `jose.jwtVerify`, if the token is not valid or an error occurs, an error of `401 Unauthorized` is returned to the user.
  If the access token is valid, you can look up the user email from the  access token itself.
  Notice how the endpoint does not expect the user to send their email manually in the request and instead pull it from the access token.
  This is important since the user can send a fake email in the request.
 The takeaway is to trust input from the access token, not from the user.